ietf-wg-acme/acme/draft-ietf-acme-acme.md

 protocol to request certificate management actions, such as issuance or revocation.
 An ACME client therefore typically runs on a web server, mail server, or some other server system which requires valid TLS certificates.
-The ACME server runs at a certificate authority, and responds to client requests, performing the requested actions if the client is authorized.
+The ACME server runs at a certification authority, and responds to client requests, performing the requested actions if the client is authorized.

 An ACME client is represented by an "account key pair".
 The client uses the